A Legal, Empirical, and Economic Analysis

 Chapter 5: Financing Civil Litigation by the European Insurance Industry

-Willem H. van Boom 1.
+5. Financing civil litigation by the European insurance industry Willem H. van Boom 1.
 INTRODUCTION One of the ways in which legal services are financed, and indeed shaped, is through private insurance arrangement.
 Two contrasting types of legal expense insurance contracts (LEI) seem to dominate in Europe: beforethe-event (BTE) and after-the-event (ATE) legal expense insurance.
 Notwithstanding institutional differences between different legal systems, BTE and ATE insurance arrangements may be instrumental if government policy is geared towards strengthening a market-oriented system of financing access to justice for individuals and business.
 At the same time, emphasizing the role of a private industry as a keeper of the gates to justice raises issues of accountability and transparency, not readily reconcilable with demands of competition.
 Moreover, multiple actors (clients, lawyers, courts, insurers) are involved, causing behavioural dynamics which are not easily predicted or influenced.
 Against this background, this chapter looks into BTE and ATE arrangements by analysing the particularities of BTE and ATE arrangements currently available in some European jurisdictions and by painting a picture of their respective markets and legal contexts.
 This allows for some reflection on the performance of BTE and ATE providers as both financiers and keepers.
 What emerges from the analysis is that neither BTE nor ATE is perfect; the institutional settings in which they operate seem decisive for their success.
 There is, however, a specific problematic issue with the long-term sustainability of some ATE products.
 2. FINANCING LITIGATION WITH INSURANCE ARRANGEMENTS Fenn et al. (2006, p.
-1) rightly note that ‘the ways in which legal services are financed...
+1) rightly note...

 You are not authenticated to view the full text of this chapter or article.